ruimak/thegig/thegig/README.md

 Because we havent subscribed to paid features in apis, some requests may take a little longer to arrive.
 An easy solution would be to subscribe.
 The same goes for the billboards.
 We have used a free heroku plan to host a backend API, and therefore it takes a while to get those bloody charts back!
+We also know that some musics and bands that have special characters dont display correctly, the logic needed to fix that shouldnt be hard and we plan to fix that in no time.

 ## Future features